env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 holding a conversation.
 It seems like it can't even remember the answer to the previous question!

 ## Exercise 1

+Copy the basic chatbot code above into `main.py` and experiment with it.

 Come up with another set of conversation with the above chatbot to prove that it does not remember previous messages.